franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 SAML 2.0 allows the service provider and identity provider to exchange public information/configuration ([Specification of Metadata Interoperability](https://docs.oasis-open.org/security/saml/Post2.0/sstc-metadata-iop-os.html)).
 In the second step of the creation form, you can leverage the metadata exchange endpoint of your SAML identity provider to pre-fill most of the configuration.

-The second step allows you to provide metadata in two ways
+The second step allows you to provide metadata in two ways:

 1. With a metadata URL endpoint.
-OpenProject will try to connect to that endpoint and download the XML
+OpenProject will try to connect to that endpoint and download the XML,
-2. Providing the metadata XML manually as a text input
+2. Providing the metadata XML manually as a text input.

 With a metadata option, OpenProject will pre-fill the next sections with all the given information.
 In case there are any errors in the values provided, they will be marked in red for correction.
 If you do not have metadata for this provider, choose **I don't have metadata**.
 Click **Continue**.